mirjamscheib/Semester_Project/Readme.md

 ## Data
 - **xy students**
 - tracking period (**date from xy to xy**)
-- travel modes (car, bicycle, foot, train, other....)
+- travel modes available (car, bicycle, foot, train, other....)

-- .csv data set containts **xy trips** with the following attributes:
+The .csv data set contains **xy trips/ tracked locations** with the following attributes:
 -   **user_id:** entails the ID of the user (student) (type: *character*)
 -   **datetime:** date and time when a position of a user/student is tracked (type: *datetime*)
 -   **weekday:** abbreviated name of the weekday (e.g. Mon = Monday) (type: *character*)